 Multitasking made me feel powerful and in control.
 It felt like I was doing all these important things at once and I was saving time.
 How wrong could I be?

 I don’t remember when I finally realized that multitasking is not the way to go.
 One day I just came to the conclusion that doing one important thing at a time not only made me enjoy it more, it also boosted the quality of the thing I was doing.
 I felt much more relaxed.
 When I was studying something I would really understand the text I was reading.
-When I was in the gym I was doing the exercises much more effectively.
-When I was speaking on the phone it felt more like an actual conversation.
+Meanwhile, in the gym I was doing the exercises much more effectively.
+And when I was speaking on the phone it felt more like an actual conversation.
 Just like when I was interviewing somebody for my work.

 We just switch tasks quickly